Trac & spam#

-However, an accound is mandatory to open a ticket.
+However, an account is mandatory to open a ticket.
 Since there is a lot of projects on GitHub, this account should be useful for a lot of software.

 To cut a long story short, even if GitHub is a proprietary platform, it offers nice and interesting features.
-More and more projects migrate from Google Code to GitHub even if there is less features on the latter.
+More and more projects migrate from Google Code to GitHub even if there are fewer features on the latter.

 I have searched for tools to migrate automatically tickets from Trac to GitHub.
 For example, there is SD.